The Art of War:

 The grim aftermath of war is depicted in Serve Those Who Served: Nurses are Needed in Veterans Administration Hospitals issued by the Veteran's Administration in 1945.
 The poster depicts a wounded veteran in need of help and care.

-- World War II Poster Collection
+- World War II Poster Collection (Northwestern University)

 - Digital copies of over 300 World War II posters housed at the Northwestern University library.
 These posters, issued by U.S. Federal agencies from the onset of war through 1945, cover everything from recruiting to victory gardens.
 Searchable or browse all posters by title or subject.